nathankrishnan/nathankrishnan.github.io/_posts/2017-03-18-bloomfilter.md

 }
 ```

-**NOTE**: Taking the absolute value of the result of performing the hash function on a value is preventative measure just in case the result is a negative value.
+**NOTE**: Taking the absolute value of the result of performing the hash function on a value is a preventative measure just in case the result is a negative value.